Holbrook’s was the highest-selling Worcestershire sauce in the world. It still holds the majority of the Worcestershire

 The business was converted into a limited liability company called the Birmingham Vinegar Brewery in 1879.
 It had a nominal capital of £100,000.
 John Leslie Tompson was appointed as managing director.

-A considerable export trade had been developed in Australia by the 1880s.
+A considerable export trade to Australia had been developed by the 1880s.

 Private correspondence reveals that Carne Rasch later came to regard J L Tompson as a swindler.
 Tompson was declared bankrupt in 1884, following a series of unfortunate personal investments.

 Ten million bottles of Holbrook’s Worcestershire sauce were sold in 1888.
 Advertising claimed that sales were high because, “it is the best and cheapest”.
 It sold for around half the price of the Lea & Perrins product.

 The Birmingham Vinegar Brewery had a capital of £150,000 by 1897.
 It was the second largest vinegar manufacturer in the world.

 The name of the company was changed to Holbrooks Limited from 1900.
 Worcestershire sauce was by far their most important product, although they also produced vinegar and pickles.

 John Leslie Tompson died due to an accidental overdose of sleeping pills in 1901.

-Holbrooks Ltd was the largest brewer of vinegar in the United Kingdom in 1906.
+Holbrooks was the largest brewer of vinegar in the United Kingdom in 1906.

 Holbrooks had an authorised capital of £170,000 in 1913.
 The company had 600 employees in 1914.

 Holbrooks established a factory in Sydney, Australia in 1920.
 Sited on three acres, it was the largest Worcestershire sauce factory in the British Empire.
 Hundreds of thousands of gallons of Worcestershire sauce were stored for maturation at any one time.
 Several hundred workers were permanently employed.
 The site included its own vinegar brewery and glass bottle factory.

-In 1932 Holbrooks advertising claimed that it took three years to produce their Worcestershire sauce.
+Holbrooks claimed that it took three years to produce their Worcestershire sauce.

 The Birmingham factory suffered significant bomb damage during the Second World War.